Safer Internet Challenge 2024

 useful resources for children, schools and families to access.

-The Challenge will run until the 31st March
+The Challenge will run until the 29th March 2024 so

 Note for schools: The Safer

-January 2023 and you can find the resource below so why not
+February and you can find the resource below so why not send

-send the resource home to your parents/carers this week so families
+the resource home to your parents/carers this week so families can

-can get involved during the half-term to reinforce your online
+get involved during the half-term to reinforce your online safety

 Young people who are part of Children's University can earn a